 This article will give you more information on DF.

 Phil at the safety hub. almost 5 years ago

 Agree with Phil.
 Mosquito repellant and a pop up mosquito net.
 Mosquitos especially seek your body heat, so try to stay as hydrated as possible and maybe a mist spray to cool your skin surface whenever possible, followed by a fresh repellant coat.

 Also, in addition, be cautious for F&B poisoning.
 Drink as much bottled mineral or R.O. water wherever possible.
 Ensure the bottles are sealed properly and not simply refills upon purchase.
 Take care with the ice cubes at some places.
 A few family members caught a bad stomach ache for a few days.
 My stomach was more resistant, or perhaps it was because of the strong local rice wine I drank (think antiseptic).

 Overall, have a great trip.
-Have not been to Laos, but Cambodia & Vietnam are fantastic. over 4 years ago
+Have not been to Laos, but Cambodia & Vietnam are fantastic. almost 5 years ago

 I help lead humanitarian tours in Cambodia and in the major cities, like Phnom Penh and Siem Reap, my doctor believes that the risk of getting malaria is unlikely, though recommended I use DEET at dawn and dusk if I'm outside.
 In rural places, such as Battambang, and remote places, such as villages in places like Kampong Speu and Takeo, DEET and long impregnated clothing was strongly recommended at all times.

 He also prescribed anti-malarials (doxycycline), but I have been told that they are ineffective in SE Asia as that strain of malaria is resistant to current medications.
 I find due to the heat and tablets, I get sick from dehydration so I now don't take the doxy anymore.
 However, if you do choose to take tablets, they are very cheap to purchase in Cambodia (50c-$1US per tablet).